prebm/SonosRemote/README.md

 If you are using another remote check [the list](http://lirc.sourceforge.net/remotes/) and edit `lircd.conf` and `lircrc` accordingly.

-Autmatic Install on Raspbian Jessie
+Automatic Install on Raspbian Jessie
 -----------------------------------

 The install script `install.sh` is a convenient way for automatic install of all required software and configuration of the system. *For detailed instructions refer to the next section.*